amytverma20/amytverma20/README.md

+# 🌸Hey there, I’m so glad you’re here!
+## Welcome to my little corner of GitHub!
+I’m passionate about growing in my career, picking up new tech skills, and making work life a little less overwhelming (and a lot more fun).
+Here, you'll find

 # 👋 Hello, I'm Amit Verma

 🎓 Final-year BBA (Analytics & Big Data) Student at UPES | 📊 Aspiring Data Analyst